10min read

 In trying to be popular, serial bullies like to be perceived as having a superior intelligence.
 However, by trying too hard, they can appear intellectually dysfunctional.
 They often miss the semantic meaning of language, misinterpret what is said, sometimes wrongly thinking that comments of a satirical, ironic or general negative nature apply to him or herself.

 Serial bullies may appear to have the language and intellect of an adult, but at the same time may lack emotional maturity.
-They may have a tendency to act impulsively and randomly, but most of all, recklessly.
+They may tend to act impulsively and randomly, but most of all, recklessly.
 They are often unable to sustain a mature adult conversation, although given the charm and plausibility, you might only realise this in retrospect.
 The bully may be unable to maintain confidentiality, but breaches it with misrepresentation, distortion and fabrication.
 Work bullies may avoid face-to-face contact with their target and rely excessively or exclusively on memos, emails, text messages, yellow sticky notes, third parties and other strategies to communicate.

 Some bullies might use inappropriate and hostile body language, such as inappropriate eye contact, either too little or too much.
 Some bullies display ill-advised interpersonal behaviour, invasion of personal space, gestures or comments including inappropriate innuendo.